hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 <center><img src="media/guide-blog-View-Preview.png" width="600" height="620"></center>

-14. As soon as the blog was placed **In Review,** a Pull Request (PR) was automatically opened on the HPE DEV team's GitHub repository, with the changes you are proposing.
+14. As soon as the blog was placed **In Review,** a Pull Request (PR) is automatically opened on the HPE DEV team's GitHub repository, with the changes you are proposing.

 <center><img src="media/guide-blog-pull-request.png" width="1000" height="337"></center>